dvdsk/microbin/README.md

 ## Logging and Debugging

-MicroBin supports configurable logging levels for debugging and troubleshooting using the standard Rust `RUST_LOG` environment variable.
+MicroBin supports configurable logging levels for debugging and troubleshooting using the `MICROBIN_LOG` environment variable.

 ### Available Log Levels